ChunTianBNU/FieldSeg-DA2.0/README.md

 ### Introduction
 This is a PyTorch(1.12.0) implementation of **FieldSeg-DA2.0, an individual arable field (IAF) extraction network using multisource remote sensing and land cover data**.
-The paper aims to **enhance spatiotemporal transferability on the basis of the FieldSeg-DA framework**.Our paper has not been published yet.
+The paper aims to **enhance spatiotemporal transferability on the basis of the FieldSeg-DA framework**.

 ### Prerequisites